 Sales forecasts are an inexact science, especially when you’re a new business with no previous sales figures of your own to use as a guide.
-If you're new, a feel for what the local marketplace by studying your target industry, talking to comparable businesses, doing the legwork to find out what people are willing to buy and at what price, and examining your competition.
+If you're new, get a feel for the local marketplace by studying your target industry and talking to comparable businesses.
+Do the legwork to find out what people are willing to buy and at what price, and examine your competition.
 Check with state and federal agencies for relevant data.
 The state of Washington’s Department of Revenue, for example, provides retail sales statistics broken down by city.
 The U.S. Census Bureau provides a wealth of demographic information that may also be helpful in estimating your target market, while the U.S. Bureau of Labor Statistics provides reports on consumer expenditures.

 You will need to find out how sales are calculated for your industry.
 For example, psychologists and consultants are paid by billable hours, while sales forecasts for restaurants and retailers are based on sales per square foot.

 If you're buying a franchise, the franchisor will provide you with a uniform franchise offering circular with financial details and store listings.
 Talk to your franchisor about sales forecast and ask store owners in the franchise about their sales figures.

 Sales Forecasting for Established Businesses